 - Domestic upgrades including the U.S. Mainland, Alaska, Hawaii, and Canada – Up to $175 co-pay

 - International upgrades – Up to a $550 co-pay

-Good Deal or Not: It’s nice that American Airlines has a simpler award upgrade chart compared to United Airlines.
-And the prices, both in miles and fees, look to be slightly less than what United Airlines would charge for the same type of upgrade.
+It’s nice that American Airlines has a simpler award upgrade chart compared to other airlines (looking at you, United).
+The prices, both in miles and fees, look to be slightly less than what United Airlines would charge for the same type of upgrade. too.
 And it looks like there are some deals to be had.

-For example, it only costs 5,000 American Airlines miles (with no fee) to upgrade from a domestic full-fare coach or Premium Economy ticket to Business Class.
-Of course you’ll want to do the math and be sure that the increased price for these fares are worth more than 10,000 American Airlines miles + $75.
-Because that is what you would save in miles & fees compared to paying a discount coach fare.
+For example, it only costs 5,000 American Airlines miles (with no fee) to upgrade from a domestic full-fare coach or Premium Economy ticket to business class.
+Of course, you’ll want to do the math and be sure that the increased price for these fares are worth more than 10,000 American Airlines miles.
+Because that is what you would save in miles compared to paying a discount coach fare.

 If you’re not sure which American Airlines fare codes are discounted or full-fare, here is the list.

 And finding the fare class of the ticket you’re looking to buy is easy.
 From the search results on the American Airlines website, just click “Details,” which is on the left below the flight’s departure and arrival times.

 Then an information box, like the one below, will pop up with the information you need.